brandonconcepcion/brandonconcepcion.github.io/_pages/about.md

 }
 </style>

 Hi!
-I'm Brandon Lee Concepcion, a current undergraduate fourth-year studying Data Science and Computer Science at the University of California, Berkeley.
+I'm Brandon Lee Concepcion, a current undergraduate third-year studying Data Science and Computer Science at the University of California, Berkeley.

-Outside of my own academics, I’m committed to empowering students to accomplish their personal and academic ambitions, ensuring that each of my students are well-equipped with the resources they need to succeed.
+Outside of my own academics, I'm committed to empowering students to accomplish their personal and academic ambitions, ensuring that each of my students are well-equipped with the resources they need to succeed.

 My interests include Smiskis, Marvel Studios, the gym, and walking my dogs.